Meeta Pandit: 1995–2000

 Between 1995 and 2005, Meeta performed extensively in prestigious festivals in India and abroad in France, Germany, London, Switzerland, Norway, Rome, United States, Russia and Bangladesh.

 Through a special project by French Embassy in New Delhi, she stayed in Paris for three months as an "Artist in Residence" in 2003.
-There she collaborated with the Jazz pianist, Allie Delfau, as a part of an Indo-French project.
+She collaborated with the Jazz pianist, Allie Delfau, as a part of an Indo-French project.

 She represented India as the Cultural Ambassador of India to Pakistan during the South Asian Association For Regional Co-Operation (SAARC) Summit in Islamabad in 2004.

-The Public Service Broadcasting Trust and Prasar Bharati made a film titled – "Meeta: Linking a Tradition with Today” – which documents her life and growth as a singer in 2005.
+In 2005, the Public Service Broadcasting Trust and Prasar Bharati made a film titled – "Meeta: Linking a Tradition with Today” – which documents her life and growth as a singer.

 2005–2019

 In 2008, Meeta presented a music appreciation series called "Swar Shringar" on World Space Satellite Radio.

 She collaborated with Amsterdam based Tabla player, Heiko Dijker on an album called "The Luminance Project".
 This album was launched in 2012.

-Since 2009, she has been a consultant with Indira Gandhi National Centre for the Arts, New Delhi, a premier government-funded arts organization in India.
-Among other things, she is involved in a project archiving more than 60 living maestros representing different genres and gharanas of Hindustani Classical music.
+From 2009, she worked as a consultant with Indira Gandhi National Centre for the Arts, New Delhi, a premier government-funded arts organization in India for the documentation of the series 'Masters of Hindustani Classical Music', involved in a project archiving more than 60 living maestros representing different genres and gharanas of Hindustani Classical music.

+Along with being a popular performing artist, Pandit is the author of a book titled, 'India's Heritage of Gharana Music: Pandits of Gwalior'.
+She presently works as the Head of Department, Assistant Professor of music at the Maya Somaiya School of Music and Performing Arts, Somaiya Vidyavihar University, Mumbai.
+She is a 'top-grade' vocalist of the All India Radio.

+For the disssemination of Indian Classical Music, the Prasar Bharati and Doordarshan invited her to present a 13-episodes music education series, 'Raga Sudha', which was telecasted on DD Bharati.

 Meeta sings in different genres such as bhajan, thumri, tappa and ghazal and has proved her mastery over khayal and tappa.
 She actively promotes Indian Classical music worldwide.
 She has also been actively coaching budding singers from India and abroad in her attempt to spread Indian Classical Music globally.
 She often performs for SPIC MACAY in various schools and colleges to ignite an interest of Indian Classical Music in students.